From Education to Career, This Alum Continues His Promise to Pay It Forward

 As the largest comprehensive system of public higher education in the country, the vast number of alumni graduating from our schools are bound to be part of the present and future of New York State government.
-Currently, 61 alumni serve in the New York legislature, in both the state assembly and state senate, and also participate on many committees.
+Currently, 61 alumni serve in the New York legislature, in both the state assembly and state senate.

 Victor M. Pichardo, a proud SUNY graduate of the University at Buffalo, is a Democratic member of the New York State Assembly who represents the 86th District in New York City, which includes Fordham Heights and West Bronx.
 He is the Chair of the Commission on State-Local Relations and the Task Force on New Americans; and he is a member of the Committee on Cities; Committee on Higher Education; Committee on Housing; Committee on Real Property Taxation; Committee on Small Business; Committee on Social Services; the Black, Puerto Rican, Hispanic & Asian Legislative Caucus; and the Puerto Rican/Hispanic Task Force.
 Before becoming an Assemblyman, Victor was the Director of Community Affairs for State Senator Gustavo Rivera in the Bronx.
 Best of all, Victor is a proud member of the SUNY alumni family and a SUNY supporter.

 The start of Victor’s political career began when he pursued an internship with U.S. Senator Chuck Schumer in New York City.
 After completing his internship, Victor became Senator Schumer’s Staff Assistant, and was eventually promoted to Community Outreach Coordinator/Latino Liaison.